 CHIEK Chansamphors (‘Sam’)

-Sam leads investment and strategic advisory work with SME Prior to rejoining EMC, he was Chief Investment Officer at one of Cambodia’s major conglomerates, where he led a team exploring new ventures in Cambodia and abroad.
+Sam leads investment and strategic advisory work with SME and corporates.
+Prior to rejoining EMC, he was Chief Investment Officer at one of Cambodia’s major conglomerates, where he led a team exploring new ventures in Cambodia and abroad.
 He’s served on the board of social entreprises and a leading Japanese life insurance firm in Cambodia.
 Sam holds a MSc in Development Economics from Japan.

 Wilson joined EMC from management consulting, based in Malaysia and working internationally.
 As an engineering graduate (Australia) he started his career in oil and gas services, working with clients such as Petronas, Shell and ExxonMobil.
 At EMC, he’s worked with range of private sector clients from neighboring ASEAN countries.
 Wilson also speaks Bahasa Malaysian and Cantonese.